DennisZ0706/King-of-the-Dice/README.md

 ## How it works

 Choose how many dice you want to play with and enter this in the input field.
-Then when you click on “Roll” the dice will be rolled to see if you are a lucky winner.
+Then click on “Roll” to roll the dice and see if you are a lucky winner.

-If you want to roll again, click on “Opnieuw” and you can choose your number of dice again.
+If you want to roll again, click on “Opnieuw” where you can choose your number of dice again.
 Have you lost or won and you want to quit?
-Then click on “Uitbetalen” to close the game and to cash out any winnings.
+Then click on “Uitbetalen” to close the game and cash out any winnings.

-At the bottom left of the application you can see how much money you have invested and how much you have won.
+At the bottom left of the application you can see how much money you have invested and how much money you have won.
 When you lose, these fields will turn red.
 If you win, they turn green.

 ## Preview